 Contrary to popular belief, cockroaches aren’t attracted to dirty homes.
 They can live in anyone’s kitchen, regardless of income or housing status.
 There are some things you can do however to decrease your chances of getting a cockroach infestation.
 First, always do the dishes – don’t leave any food out for cockroaches to smell, including pet food.
 Store food in sealable containers and take out the trash every night.
 Keep the home clean and tidy.
 You can also seal any cracks and crevices you find in the kitchen and bathroom to limit the number of entries you provide to cockroaches.

-Cockroaches dislike the smell of tea tree, eucalyptus, lavender, cypress, and peppermint oils.
+Cockroaches have a general dislike for essential oils which can be used to deter them and treat bites with.
+Such as the smell of tea tree, eucalyptus, lavender, cypress, and peppermint oils.
 These can be diluted with water and sprayed around the home to deter the pests, but there is no strong evidence that proves their effectiveness.
 Herbs and spices like bay leaves, catnip, and cinnamon may also have some effect in deterring them.
 Cockroaches dislike the cold, but it takes prolonged exposure to very low temperatures to make them go away.
 Diatomaceous earth and boric acid are perhaps the most effective natural remedies.
 These powders can be purchased in stores and scattered around the home to eliminate cockroaches.

 While there is an entire list of natural control methods out there, the best way to eliminate cockroaches is to hire a professional.
 The remedies listed above are helpful, but they aren’t effective enough to eradicate the population completely.
 Cockroaches are excellent at hiding and they are resistant to store-bought pesticides.
 A certified technician at The Exterminators Inc. has the tools and know-how to reach cockroaches in their hiding spots, eliminate them, and prevent them from coming back.
 We use safe, eco-friendly products that won’t harm you nor your loved ones.
 You can trust our services with our 3 or 6-month warranties.
 Call Toronto pest control today.